Procedural Map Generation with Binary Space Partitioning

 };

-In addition to the space it represents, each node has a flag indicating if it was split from its parent on the vertical or horizontal axis.
-Finally, Being a binary tree, each node has pointers to it's left and right child, or null pointers at the leaf nodes.
+In addition to the bounding box, each node also contains a flag indicating if it was split from its parent on the vertical or horizontal axis.
+Finally, as BSP Trees are a type of binary tree each node has pointers to it's left and right child, or null pointers in the case of leaf nodes.

 struct BSPNode {